-Students granted an appeal are on a probationary status for the next minimum mandatory evaluation period, during which time they must meet the terms and conditions set out in the School Director's letter granting the appeal.
-The student may continue on probation as long as he or she meets the terms of the academic plan approved at the time the student's appeal was granted, until such time as satisfactory academic progress status is regained.
+Students granted an appeal are on a probationary status for the next SAP evaluation period, during which time they must meet the terms and conditions set out in the School Director's letter granting the appeal.
+The student may continue on probation as long as they meet the terms of the academic plan approved at the time the student's appeal was granted, until such time as satisfactory academic progress status is regained.

 They will receive counseling and be offered tutoring assistance and/or makeup hours.
 A student on probation is eligible for financial aid.
-The probationary term remains in effect until the end of the minimum mandatory evaluation period.
-When a probationary student fails to meet the required minimum SAP at the end of the probationary term, he or she will lose their financial aid eligibility and be dismissed from school for a minimum of a term.
+The probationary term remains in effect until the end of the SAP evaluation period.
+When a probationary student fails to meet the required minimum SAP at the end of the probationary period, they will lose their financial aid eligibility and be dismissed from school for a minimum of a term/quarter.